Lepajewski/Publish-Subsribe-MQ/README.md

 - receive messages on a given topic
 - insert message to a topic
 - register new clients
-- every client has unique id (given or randomly generated)
+- every client has unique id
-- ping client after *keepalive* time and no messages were delivered to check if it is still connected
+- ping client after *ping_senconds* time since last action to check if it is still connected
 - send and receive signals from clients
 - messages are not ordered
 - every message is delivered at most once